haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 6. **In the newly created layer, use the field calculator to calculate new fields for the proportions (percentages)**
 	- Calculate the proportions of the wanted fields (Basic education, low-income inhabitants etc.)
-	- i.
-Make sure to use the correct variables when calculating.
+		- Make sure to use the correct variables when calculating.
 Use the total number field of each theme in the calculation.
-Level of education: ko_ika18y (Aged 18 or over, total)
+			- Level of education: ko_ika18y (Aged 18 or over, total)
-2. Level of income: hr_tuy (Aged 18 or over, total)
+			- Level of income: hr_tuy (Aged 18 or over, total)
-5
-ii.
-For example: to calculate the share of residents with only a basic-level studies in grid cells: (ko_perus / ko_ika18y) * 100
-(Studied value divided by total value gives the share, *100 makes the result as
+		- For example: to calculate the share of residents with only a basic-level studies in grid cells: (ko_perus / ko_ika18y) * 100 (Studied value divided by total value gives the share, *100 makes the result as %)
-%)
-iii.
-Make sure the field type is set to decimal numbers and make the values have at least 2 decimal numbers (precision). iv.
-Name the fields accordingly.
+		- Make sure the field type is set to decimal numbers and make the values have at least 2 decimal numbers (precision).
+		- Name the fields accordingly.
 Note: Shapefile allows only 10 characters in the field name.
+7. **You should end up with two new fi